Ria424/developers-animatesdk-docs/Document_object/Document94.md

 #### Usage

-document.importPublishProfile( fileURI )
+document.importPublishProfile(fileURI)

 #### Parameters

-**fileURI** A string, expressed as a file:/// URI, that specifies the path of the XML file defining the profile to import.
+**fileURI** `string`; A string, expressed as a file:/// URI, that specifies the path of the XML file defining the profile to import.

 #### Returns

-An integer that is the index of the imported profile in the profiles list.
+`integer`; An integer that is the index of the imported profile in the profiles list.
 Returns -1 if the profile cannot be imported.

 #### Description